DevExpress-Examples/xaf-create-multitenant-application/README.md

 6. _TenantFirstOneDataBase_ - Similarly to the _LogInFirstOneDataBase_ solution, data is stored in a single database and all business objects extend the `Tenant` class with an `Owner` field.
 A user selects their tenant in the login form and can only access their tenant's objects or objects with no `Owner` specified.

-## Run the Example
+## Run the Example Solutions

-Follow the steps bellow to familiarize yourself with the solution's functionality:
+Follow the steps bellow to familiarize yourself with the solutions included into the example:

 1. Choose one of the applications included into the example, launch the application and log in as Admin with empty an empty company parameter.